0xV6/RESURRECTION/README.md

 ## Overview

-RESURRECTION is a cutting-edge project designed to revolutionize [describe the purpose of your project].
-With a focus on [key features/technologies], this project aims to [describe the goals and benefits].
+RESURRECTION is a cutting-edge project that aims to revolutionize the blood donation process.
+This project attempts to streamline blood donation by providing real-time donation requests, monitoring contribution histories, and an interactive map to help donors find nearby hospitals.

 ## Features